-Data shows a 15-25% wage increase in metropolitan areas compared to rural regions, influenced by union presence and local regulations.
-Understanding these variations helps in strategic planning and cost estimation.
+Data indicates a 15-25% wage increase in metropolitan areas compared to rural regions, influenced by union presence and local regulations.
+Understanding these variations is essential for strategic planning and cost estimation.

 The composition of labor crews significantly impacts costs.
 Analysts suggest including roles such as lead installer, safety officer, and certified specialists for optimal project execution.